 2011: The "Angel of Death" Josef Rudolf Mengele's writings are scheduled to be auctioned off by Alexander Historic Auctions of Stamford Connecticut today.
 The entire collection of documents, which includes Mengele's autobiography, philosophical, eugenical, and political works, poems, stories, illustrations and diaries is over 3,300 pages long.

-2011: As part of the ongoing doctors' work dispute, medical residents at Meir Hospital in Kfar Saba opened up in a hunger strike today
+2011: As part of the ongoing doctors' work dispute, medical residents at Meir Hospital in Kfar Saba opened a hunger strike today

 2011: The production of the Cirque du Soleil Show Iris for which Danny Elfman composed the music began today.